GautamGupta/bb-legacy-plugins/after-the-deadline/trunk/readme.txt

 3. The Settings on User's Profile Page (When AutoProofread, Ignore Types & Ignore Always Options are Checked)

 == Changelog ==

+= 1.7 (13-06-10) =
+* Fixed a bug in which the API key sent to the server should be different for each user - [Check here](http://www.afterthedeadline.com/api.slp)
+* The proxy script now makes use of `WP_Http` which is much more reliable
+* Added an option for Accepting All Suggestions

 = 1.6.1 (26-03-10) =
 * Updated AtD/jQuery - [Changelog](http://www.polishmywriting.com/atd_jquery/changelog.html)